aspose-total/Aspose.Total-Products/total/en/java/conversion/ott-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to EXCEL via Java or Online App" h2="On Premise Java API to convert OTT to EXCEL without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting OTT to EXCEL via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export OTT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to EXCEL.
+Using Aspose.Total for Java, converting OTT to EXCEL is a straightforward two-step process.
+Aspose.Total for Java is a feature-rich document manipulation and conversion API that enables users to easily export OTT to HTML.
+Once the OTT file has been converted to HTML, Aspose.Cells for Java can be used to convert the HTML to EXCEL.

+Aspose.Words for Java is a powerful document manipulation API that allows users to easily convert OTT to HTML.
+It supports a wide range of document formats, including OTT, and provides a comprehensive set of features for manipulating documents.
+It also provides a range of options for formatting and styling documents, allowing users to customize the output to their specific needs.

+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables users to easily convert HTML to EXCEL.
+It supports a wide range of spreadsheet formats, including EXCEL, and provides a comprehensive set of features for manipulating spreadsheets.
+It also provides a range of options for formatting and styling spreadsheets, allowing users to customize the output to their specific needs.

+By using Aspose.Total for Java, users can quickly and easily convert OTT to EXCEL.
+The two-step process of converting OTT to HTML using Aspose.Words for Java, and then converting HTML to EXCEL using Aspose.Cells for Java, is simple and efficient.
+With the powerful features and options provided by Aspose.Total for Java, users can easily customize the output to their specific needs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}